 Medical Editor: John P. Cunha, DO, FACOEP

 Zymaxid (gatifloxacin) Ophthalmic Solution 0.5% is a fluoroquinolone antibiotic used to treat bacterial conjunctivitis.
-Common side effects include eye irritation or pain, and changes in taste.
+Common side effects of Zymaxid include eye irritation or pain, worsening of conjunctivitis, and changes in taste.

 The dose of Zymaxid is one drop instilled every two hours in the affected eye(s) while awake, up to 8 times on Day 1.
 Instill one drop two to four times daily in the affected eye(s) while awake on Days 2 through 7.
 Zymaxid may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Zymaxid should be used only if prescribed.
 It is unknown if Zymaxid passes into breast milk.
 Consult your doctor before breastfeeding.